 A New York native, Carlson is a graduate of Quinnipiac University in Connecticut, where he majored in Broadcast Journalism.

-Carlson is married and lives with his wife Jessica.
+Carlson is married and lives with his wife Jessica and their dog Bartlet, a Boston Terrier.